LiveLike/livelike-docs/docs/Platform/sceenic-plugin/ios-sceenic-plugin/getting-started-ios-plugin.md

 A Video Room Session represents a connection to a Sceenic Video Room.
 Integrators can interact and modify video calls within a Sceenic Video Room via a Video Room Session.

-A UIViewController provided out-of-the-box in the Sceenic Plugin.
-This is a plug-and-play UI that enables you to integrate Sceenic Video Calls and many of its features into your application very quickly.
+The Video Room view controller is a UIViewController provided out-of-the-box in the plugin.
+This is a plug-and-play UI that enables you to integrate Sceenic video calls and many of its features into your application quickly.

 ## Creating a Video Room